 Policy 19a.
-Inappropriate Product Signs: Signs, containers, trademarks and other displays on windows and doors that advertise or represent products (such as alcoholic beverages), behaviors, or philosophies not compatible with University policies or commitments.
+Inappropriate Product Signs: Signs, containers, trademarks and other displays on windows and doors that advertise or represent products, behaviors, or philosophies not compatible with University policies or commitments.

 Policy 19b.
 Inappropriate Municipal/Business Signs: The possession or display in University buildings of signs or other facsimile that appear to be the property of municipalities or private business (without proof of ownership) will be turned over to the Office of University Safety.